-Ger For more information about Adaptive Server Anywhere utilities, see "Database Administration Utilities" on page 435 of the book ASA Database Administration Guide.
+For more information about Adaptive Server Anywhere utilities, see "Database Administration Utilities" [ASA Database Administration Guide, page 455].

 Lesson 1: Start Sybase Central

 This tutorial introduces the Sybase Central user interface.
 Lesson 1 describes how to start Sybase Central, how to connect to a database, and how to view a database schema in Sybase Central.